afinemax/Astron_2024/pipeline_readme.md

 ## Suggestions for Future Improvement

 - Automate posting "good" candidates from fetch to the Camras Mastodon bot.
-- Update the FRB.cat file to `.key` format.
+- Update the `frb.cat` file to `.key` format.
+- Try out interferometry using baseband data of the Crab.
+(Before a real FRB).
 - Improve DBscan clustering by considering detection brightness.
 (IE 3D)
-- Experiment with Transientx over PRESTO for faster pipeline processing.
+- Experiment with `Transientx` over `PRESTO` for faster pipeline processing.
 - Make a desktop application for easier program initiation on Mercurius.
 - Implement automatic shutdown when storage on `/data/frb` is below 20GB.
+Run this in a screen session.
 - Add a poster outside the telescope.
-- Test pipeline efficacy with simulated FRB injections into `.fil` files.
+- Test pipeline with simulated FRBs injectioned into `.fil` files.
 - Investigate potential misclassification of bright FRBs as RFI.
-See [this plot](https://github.com/afinemax/Astron_2024/blob/main/crab_analysis/cumulative_snr.png)
+See [this plot](https://github.com/afinemax/Astron_2024/blob/main/crab_analysis/cumulative_snr.png) where there are missing high SNR detections.

 ## Known Issues & Limitations

 - Baseband data and their associated `screen` sessions are not terminated when the program ends.
 - Observing past midnight does not automatically create a new `/data/frb/{date}` directory.
 - `.fil` file names use local time instead of UCT, although headers are correct.
+- Recording of `.fil` for L-Bands occasionally crashes
+- Currently the pipeline is limited by the abililty to write `.fil` and baseband files

 ## Installation